-There are several ways in which we attract, develop, and retain highly qualified talent, including:
+There are several ways in which we attract, develop, and retain highly qualified employees, including:

-- we make the safety and health of our employees a top priority.
+- We make the safety and health of our employees a top priority.
 We strive for zero workplace injuries and illnesses and operate in a manner that recognizes safety as fundamental to Rockwell Automation being a great place to work.
-In fiscal 2022, we achieved 0.38 recordable cases per 100 employees. - we capture and act upon employee feedback through our annual employee engagement survey.
+In fiscal 2023, we achieved 0.27 recordable cases per 100 employees. - We capture and act upon employee feedback through our annual employee engagement survey.
 It measures several engagement indicators and drivers and provides an overall employee engagement index (EEI) with external benchmark comparison.
-The latest survey, conducted in March 2022, showed an EEI of 76, which was equal to a global norm for this index.
-Our global inclusion index score was 77, two points higher than the global benchmark of 75. - we invest in growth and development of our employees.
+The latest survey, conducted in February 2023, showed an EEI of 76, which was eight points higher than the industry norm of 68 for this index.
+Our global inclusion index score was 81, six points higher than the industry norm of 75. - We invest in growth and development of our employees.
 As the pace of change increases, it is important we provide re-skilling and upskilling opportunities for our technical talent, along with soft skills and leadership development for all.
 We offer a portfolio of all employee, managerial, and leader training that spans on-demand, virtual, and live instructor-led formats.
 Our programs focus on basic as well as transformational skills.
-We take pride in our culture and in fiscal 2021 created an opportunity for our employees to participate in team-based culture workshops.
-In fiscal 2022, the majority of our employees completed one or more of our training programs representing over 500,000 learning hours. - we offer employee assistance and work life benefits to all global employees.
+We take pride in our culture and in fiscal 2021 created an opportunity for our employees to participate in team-based culture workshops that have evolved into a standard during new employee onboarding.
+In fiscal 2023, the majority of our employees completed one or more of our training programs representing over 650,000 learning hours. - We offer employee assistance and work life benefits to all global employees.
 Our comprehensive benefits include healthcare benefits, disability and life insurance benefits, paid time off, and leave programs.
 Rockwell offers plans and resources to help employees meet future savings goals through defined benefit and retirement savings plans.
 We offer flextime, remote work, and part-time arrangements whenever business conditions permit.
 We believe that face to face interaction is critical for our culture, innovation, people development, and engagement, and that flexible, virtual work arrangements help employees be more productive and engaged.
-During fiscal 2022, we launched our Hybrid Workplace Program, which combines the values of both physical workspaces and virtual work options, both of which are important for attracting, retaining, and developing talent and facilitating innovation, engagement, and productivity.
+During fiscal 2022, we launched our Hybrid Workplace Program, which combines the values of both physical workspaces and virtual work options, both of which are important for attracting, retaining, and developing employees and facilitating innovation, engagement, and productivity.

 We monitor employee retention and attrition rates by demographic factors including by gender, ethnicity, generation, years of service, career role, region, business, and function.
-We generally experienced higher attrition rates in fiscal 2022 as compared to fiscal 2021.
-We believe the increase is consistent with market trends experienced broadly across labor markets in fiscal 2022.
+We generally experienced lower attrition rates in fiscal 2023 as compared to fiscal 2022.
+We believe the decrease is consistent with market trends experienced broadly across labor markets in fiscal 2023.
 We use attrition rate information to identify and address unfavorable trends to mitigate risk to our business.
 See Item 1A.
-Risk Factors for a discussion of risks relating to our inability to attract, develop, and retain highly qualified talent.
+Risk Factors for a discussion of risks relating to our inability to attract, develop, and retain highly qualified employees.

-At September 30, 2022, our employees, including those employed by consolidated subsidiaries, by region were approximately:
+At September 30, 2023, our employees, including those employed by consolidated subsidiaries, by region were approximately:

 North America 10,000

 Europe, Middle East and Africa 5,500

-Asia Pacific 6,000
+Asia Pacific 7,500

-Latin America 4,500
+Latin America 6,000

-Total employees 26,000
+Total employees 29,000